 In mathematics learning, mathematical spatial ability ideally enables students to visualize and manipulate spatial shapes mentally (Makamure & Jojo, 2021).
 This ability is crucial in geometry problem solving and applications in the STEM (Science, Technology, Engineering, and Mathematics) fields (Herrera, Ordonez, & Ruiz-Loza, 2024).
 The Kurikulum Merdeka emphasizes the importance of developing spatial thinking skills in understanding the material of building space (Cholilah, 2023).
+This skill not only helps students in visualizing three-dimensional objects but also plays an important role in developing problem-solving and critical thinking abilities.
+In this context, understanding the cognitive processes that occur in students particularly female students with high spatial abilities becomes highly important.
 Therefore, knowing "how" and "why" a female student with high spatial ability thinks can provide insight for educators in designing more effective learning strategies.